Sheet Metal Fabrication

 Fabricating sheet metal involves stretching, cutting, and bending the metal to create the desired shape, thickness, and suitability for its intended application.
 Once it reaches these specifications, we weld it, rivet it or fasten it in place according to our customers’ needs.

 You’ll often find fabricated sheet metal parts in industries like these:

-Its applications are almost endless.
+One of the advantages of sheet metal fabrication is that its applications are almost endless.
 You almost certainly use a product manufactured with sheet metal every day, from your car to your laptop.

 How does the sheet metal fabrication process work?

 The fabrication process uses specialized machinery to achieve the right specifications.
 For example, this machinery includes press brakes and cutting torches.
-We typically work with metals like steel, stainless steel, copper, and aluminum, but our team has experience with many other materials.
+We typically work with metals like steel, stainless steel, copper, brass, and aluminum, but our team has experience with many other materials.

 The process begins with the design.
 We work with designs that you create from your blueprints and drawings that meet your exact specifications.
 Then, we cut the metal using techniques like shearing, roll forming, punching, blanking, metal stamping, and laser cutting.

 Above: A fireplace frame manufacture by TFG USA via the sheet metal fabrication process.

 Once we’ve cut the metal, we bend it into U, V, and L shapes.
 After we form all the pieces, we join them by welding, adhesives, riveting, fastening, or other methods best suited to the project.
 Finally, we apply a finish to the finished product to match your design.